Lewisham Council Homepage Skip navigation

 Multi-Agency Risk Assessment Conference (MARAC)

 We work alongside other agencies to ensure the safety of women at high risk of domestic violence and abuse.
-Key agencies in Lewisham meet once every four weeks to discuss Lewisham’s highest risk victims.
+Key agencies in Lewisham meet once every fortnight to discuss Lewisham’s highest risk victims.

 Information about the cases are shared in detail and decisions are made to increase the safety, health and wellbeing of domestic violence and abuse victims.
 These meetings also consider the perpetrator and looks at what intervention is available for them.